24 Jan Understanding Your Thermostat Functions

-Check out our furnace repair Winnipeg page to see if we can help you with your furnace needs.
+Check out our furnace repair page to see if we can help you with your furnace needs.

 The thermostat is the central hub for the home’s heating and cooling systems and it plays a crucial role year-round.
 As we switch to heating and settle in for another winter, here are some basics for understanding your thermostat:

 - The Fan – Your home thermostat controls are active when your central air fan is operating.
 The fan circulates internal and external air throughout the system.
 The fan is always on when your home is being heated or cooled by your system, but the fan may also circulate air without changing the temperature.

 - The System – As you probably know, the core function of your home thermostat is controlling when your heating or air conditioning is on.
 The thermostat displays the current temperature and allows you to set the temperature that you want.
 The unit will adjust the current temperature by cooling or heating the air.
 Once it reaches your desired temperature, it will continue to monitor the air and turn the system on again if necessary.